yitang/voca-builder/docs/index.rst

-.. homepage

 Welcome to voca-builder
 =======================

 voca-builder is an Emacs package that was developed to help you build up your vocabulary.
-It automates most of the steps in the process, so that you could
+It automates most of the steps in the look-up and record processes, and therefore improve your efficiency and productivity.

+By using it, you can

-1. spent more time in actually memorising learning new words leave the tedious origination tasks for voca-builder.
+1. spent more time in actually learning and memorising new words, and leave the manual and origination tasks to voca-builder.

-2. focus on your reading with minimal distribution, I.e. switch app and/or check direction.
+2. focus on your reading with minimal distribution without switching app to check dictionary.

-3. smart process that helps you memoerise the new vocabulary.
+3. utilise the smart exporting facility to helps you revise the new vocabulary.

-If you are learning a foreign language, you know how tedious and time-consuming it is to check a new word that you are not familiar with.
-It breaks you reading-flow, and therefore decrease your efficient.

-vocab-builder provides excellent functionality that will do the checking for you, and shows the meaning as a popup above the text that you are reading.
-It also records the meaning and the sentence containing the word.
-All you need to do is press a key.

-It can also groups the vocabulary an later on, you can export new vocabularies based on tags or time period.

-For full documentation on this package, please see the wiki page.
+If you are Emacs user and trying to build up your vocabulary, you definitely should give it a try.

 .. toctree::
    :maxdepth: 2
    :caption: Documentation

+   index
+   introduction--why-use-vocabuilder
    installation
    configuration
    usage
-   appendix
+   development